 for Healthcare Professionals

-In 2017 and 2018, The Wisdom Project partnered with the Vanderbilt Program for Inter-Professional Learning (VPIL), and Peabody College’s Department of Human and Organizational Development to develop workshops and training modules for professionals in the fields of medicine, pharmacy, occupational therapy, and social work.
-Topics included the development of active listening skills and cultural humility.
-WOE continues to offer such workshops to interested organizations.
+In 2017 and 2018, The Wisdom Project partnered with the Vanderbilt Program for Inter-Professional Learning (VPIL) and Peabody College’s Department of Human and Organizational Development to develop workshops and training modules for professionals in the fields of medicine, pharmacy, occupational therapy, and social work.
+Topics included the development of active listening skills and cultural humility, an important tool in compassionate healthcare.
+Wisdom of the Elders (WOE) continues to offer such workshops to interested organizations.

 for Community Empowerment